saylesss88/nix-blog/content/blog/learn_derivations.md

 +++
-title = "Derivations Explained & Resources"
-date = 2025-05-09
+title = "Understanding Nix Derivations: A Beginner's Guide & Resources" date = 2025-05-09
 +++

-## Derivations
+# Introduction to Nix Derivations

-- A derivation in Nix is a core concept that describes how to build a piece of software or a resource (e.g., a package, library, or configuration file).
-For beginners, you can think of a derivation as a recipe for cooking a dish.
-Just as a recipe lists ingredients (dependencies), steps (build instructions), and the final dish (output), a derivation tells Nix what inputs to use, how to build something, and what the result will be.
+- A derivation in Nix is a fundamental concept that describes how to build a piece of software or a resource (e.g., a package, library, or configuration file).
+Think of it as a recipe for creating something within the Nix ecosystem.

-- To create a package definition in Nix, developers typically use mkDerivation, which is the standard approach provided by stdenv.
-While the built-in derivation function exists for lower-level use cases requiring fine-grained control, mkDerivation streamlines the process by handling dependencies and build environments automatically.
-This function takes a set of attributes as its main input, defining all the details of how to build your software or resource.
-At a minimum, this set needs to include the following three essential attributes:

-1.  **name:** This is a human-readable name for your derivation, like "foo" in our upcoming example.
-It helps identify the package you are building.
+- For beginners, the analogy of a cooking recipe is helpful:

+  - **Ingredients (Dependencies):** What other software or libraries are needed.
+  - **Steps (Build Instructions):** The commands to compile, configure, and install.
+  - **Final Dish (Output):** The resulting package or resource.

+- A Nix derivation encapsulates all this information, telling Nix what inputs to use, how to build it, and what the final output should be.

+## Creating Derivations in Nix

+- The primary way to define packages in Nix is through the `mkDerivation` function, which is part of the standard environment (`stdenv`).
+While a lower-level `derivation` function exists for advanced use cases, `mkDerivation` simplifies the process by automatically managing dependencies and the build environment.

+- `mkDerivation` (and `derivation`) takes a set of attributes as its argument.
+At a minimum, you'll often encounter these essential attributes:

+  1.  **name:** A human-readable identifier for the derivation (e.g., "foo", "hello.txt").
+This helps you and Nix refer to the package.
-2.  **system:** This attribute specifies the target system architecture for which you are building (e.g., `builtins.currentSystem`, which means build for the system Nix is currently running on).
+  2.  **system:** Specifies the target architecture for the build (e.g., `builtins.currentSystem` for your current machine).
-3.  **builder:** This attribute tells Nix _how_ to build the output.
-It's the program that will execute the build steps, like our `bash` example.
+  3.  **builder:** Defines the program that will execute the build instructions (e.g., `bash`).

+## Our First Simple Derivation: Understanding the Builder

+- To understand how derivations work, let's create a very basic example using a bash script as our `builder`.

+### Why a Builder Script?

+- The `builder` attribute in a derivation tells Nix _how_ to perform the build steps.
+A simple and common way to define these steps is with a bash script.

+### The Challenge with Shebangs in Nix

+- In typical Unix-like systems, you might start a bash script with a shebang (`#!/bin/bash` or `#!/usr/bin/env bash`) to tell the system how to execute it.
+However, in Nix derivations, we generally avoid this.

+- **Reason:** Nix builds happen in an isolated environment where the exact path to common tools like `bash` isn't known beforehand (it resides within the Nix store).
+Hardcoding a path or relying on the system's `PATH` would break Nix's stateless property.

-### The Builder
+### The Importance of Statelessness in Nix

-So the derivation is like the recipe, the builder is what executes the recipe.

-- The most simple way to execute a sequence of commands is probably a bash script, so we'll use bash as our builder with the script being the sequence of commands.
-The problem with Nix is that upfront it has no way of knowing what the path to `bash` will be until we actually build it preventing us from using hashbang or shebang in our script (i.e. `#!/usr/bin/env bash`).
-While you might have bash installed on your current system and could use a hashbang, doing so would tie your build to that specific system's environment, thus losing the cool stateless property of Nix. (stateful = traditional where if you make a change the changes are saved directly to the computer) (stateless = When you "install" a program in Nix, it doesn't directly modify the core system.
-Instead it creates a unique store path allowing multiple versions of the same program)

-- To further clarify, Traditional package management systems modify a system’s core environment when installing a program (stateful installation).
-This means changes persist directly within the system, which can lead to dependency conflicts and make rollback difficult.
+- **Stateful Systems (Traditional):** When you install software traditionally, it often modifies the core system environment directly.
+This can lead to dependency conflicts and makes rollbacks difficult.

-Nix, on the other hand, ensures stateless installations—instead of modifying the base system, it creates immutable store paths for each package, allowing multiple versions to coexist seamlessly.
-This approach:
+- **Stateless Systems (Nix):** Nix takes a different approach.
+When installing a package, it creates a unique, immutable directory in the Nix store.
+This means:

-- Eliminates conflicts (different versions of the same package can exist side by side).
+  - **No Conflicts:** Different versions of the same package can coexist without interfering with each other.

-- Enables reliable rollback (switch back to a previous version without affecting system-wide files).
+  - **Reliable Rollback:** You can easily switch back to previous versions without affecting system-wide files.

-- Guarantees reproducibility (builds behave the same way regardless of the machine, if built pure).
+  - **Reproducibility:** Builds are more likely to produce the same result across different machines if they are "pure" (don't rely on external system state).

+### Our `builder.sh` Script

-- With all of that noted, we'll create our `builder.sh` in the current directory:
+- For our first derivation, we'll create a simple `builder.sh` file in the current directory:

 ```bash
 # builder.sh